eamena-project/eamena-arches-dev/projects/apaame/README.md

 |----------|----------|
 | 4    |  APAAME_20000906_RHB-0018   |

+A sample of the mapping table is this [resource.csv](https://github.com/eamena-project/eamena-arches-dev/blob/main/projects/apaame/resource.csv) file.
 Then, the Direct URL is a concatenation:

 ```python
 rs_root = "https://apaame.arch.ox.ac.uk/pages/download.php?ref="